mattheww/gomill/gomill_docs/mcts_tuner.rst

   Positive integer

   The number of samples from this parameter to use to make candidates.

-  .. todo:: write properly after 'the tuning algorithm' is in
+See :ref:`the tuning algorithm`.

 .. setting:: format